Fair Processing Notice

 If you need to contact someone to talk about personal data privacy you can contact our Data Protection Team at firstname.lastname@example.org.

-Personal data is data which identifies a person (you) from the information provided or if combined with information that we may already have access to.
+Personal data is data which identifies a person (you) from either information directly provided or if combined with information that we may already hold.

 You can find out more about the legal definitions of personal data here.

 - Email Address